canonical/kafka-operator/docs/how-to/h-config-backup-restore.md

 ## Restore a backup

+[warning]
+This operation puts you at risk of losing unsaved configuration data.
+We recommend creating a backup first.
+[/warning]

 To restore from backup, run the `restore` command and pass the `backup-id` (in the `YYYY-MM-DDTHH:MM:SSZ` format) that is listed in the `list-backups` action output:

 ```shell